hanhanhan-kim/noexiit/README.md

 - `retr_wait_time` (float): Duration (secs) for which the tethered stimulus is retracted at each set angular position.

 - `extension` (float or `null`): The maximum linear servo extension angle.
 If `null`, will inherit the value from the `calibrate` parameter in the `config.yaml` file.

+**N.B.** Successful execution of this command requires some external set-up.
+The BIAS video capture program must be manually launched before running the command.
+In addition, even though the command can automatically configure and initiate BIAS for synchronized multi-cam acquisition via HTTP commands, the HTTP commands are unreliable and work only sometimes.
+For this reason, I recommend manually uploading the same BIAS configuration file for each camera, such that the external trigger feature is enabled, and then manually initiating the external trigger listening by clicking on each camera GUI's `Start` button (in external trigger mode, the `Start` button doesn't actually start acquisition.
+It just initiates the 'listening' for an external trigger signal).
 </details>